 Map and Bind and Apply, a summary

-Well, turned out to be longer than I originally planned.
+Well, this series turned out to be longer than I originally planned.
 Thanks for making it to the end!

 I hope that this discussion has been helpful in understanding the various function transformations like map